 Adding overnight travel is a feature designed for you to make use of when clients are taking overnight flights or transport, where there is no accommodation provided.
 We have this feature so that you can add the routing and make sure all of the dates are correct on your itinerary!

 This functionality is available on all Operator Packages

 In this article

-Then move the Accommodation step of your itinerary:
+Then move to the Accommodation Step of your itinerary.

 Adding Overnight Travel

-When opening your Accommodation step, you can enter the dates of travel (if you have them).
-Just below the dates, you can click on the 'Overnight Travel' button to insert this into your itinerary.
+When opening your Accommodation Step, enter the dates of travel (if you have them).
+Just below the dates, click on 'Overnight Travel' to insert this into your itinerary.

 At this point, it is important to choose how long your Overnight Travel is.
 For example, if you are flying directly from Cape Town to London, it will only be 1 night of Overnight Travel.
 However, if you are flying from Cape Town to London via Dubai and it is over multiple nights, you will enter 2 nights of Overnight Travel.

 Having said that, this function is not limited to only use with flights.
-The same logic applies for any overnight travel that is not at a specific accommodation.
+The same logic applies to any overnight travel that is not at a specific accommodation.